 Penshurst Place & Gardens

-- Halloween Half Term Fun (19th to 31st Oct)
+- Halloween Half Term Fun (24 Oct - 1 Nov)

 Hever Castle, Edenbridge

-- Spooky Dover Castle (19-27 Oct)
+- Spooky Dover Castle (24 Oct - 1 Nov)

 Dover Castle, Castle Hill Road, Dover

 Grab your broomsticks for a bewitchingly brilliant day out at Dover Castle this Halloween half term.
 Get hands-on with creepy crafts and a wicked witch-themed quest.
 There's a fancy dress competition every day - come in your best witch and wizard outfits to be in with a chance of winning.
-Plus, meet some amazing animals - including snakes, spiders and more - and learn all about these creepy crawly creatures.
-Ticket price includes entry to the event and the castle, under 16s must be accompanied by an adult.

-- Halloween cookery for children (31 Oct)
+- Halloween at Mount Ephraim Gardens (31 Oct)